-The other kind of homework will be mostly from the textbook.
+Mostly of your homework will consist of exercises in the textbook.
 Your work on these exercises will be tested on quizzes and exams.
 Every quiz and half of every exam will consist of exercises straight from this kind of homework.
 After the due date, they can show up on quizzes/exams.
 I strongly suggest that you write up and turn in your homework by the due date.
 I will correct your work but will not assign a score to it.
 This is so you treat the homework as a learning opportunity rather than a means of evaluation.
-In fact, you can turn in your offline homework to me any time for feedback.
+In fact, you can turn in your homework to me any time for feedback.
 I will comment on it and turn it back to you as soon as I can.
 If you'd like, you can then correct your mistakes and turn it in again for me to check.